ShahKrishi/NodeAssignments/README.md

-# MiniAssignment using Node JS
+# Assignments using Node JS
-Secure User Login with Profile Photo Upload using Node Js
+# Assignment 1 - Secure User Login with Profile Photo Upload using Node Js

-In this mini project, I have build a small backend system that can:
+In this assignment, I have build a small backend system that can:

 ● Register a user with a password